-21.0 ELIGIBILITY FOR THE AWARD OF THE MASTERS DEGREE
+17.0 ELIGIBILITY FOR THE AWARD OF THE MASTERS DEGREE

-- 21.1 A student shall be declared to be eligible for the award of the Masters Degree, if he/she has: - i) successfully acquired the required credits as specified in the Curriculum corresponding to his/her programme within the stipulated time, - ii) no disciplinary action is pending against him/her. - 21.2 The award of the degree must be approved by the University.
+- 17.1 A student shall be declared to be eligible for the award of the Masters Degree, if he/she has: - i.
+Successfully acquired the required credits as specified in the curriculum corresponding to his/her programme within the stipulated time. - ii.
+No disciplinary action is pending against him/her. - iii.
+Enrolled and completed at least one value added course. - iv.
+Enrollment in at least one MOOC / SWAYAM course (non-credit) before the final semester. - 17.2 The award of the degree must have been approved by the Institute.

-22.0 POWER TO MODIFY
+18.0 POWER TO MODIFY

-Notwithstanding all that have been stated above, the Academic Council has the right to modify any of the above regulations from time to time.
+Not withstanding all that have been stated above, the Academic Council has the right to modify any of the above regulations from time to time.